staslaw/Twitter/README.md

 # SchoolOnlineRegister

-Aplikacja z dostępem dla trzech rodzajów użytkowników: admin - zarządza klasami nauczycieli, uczniów, klas, przedmiotów, sal lekcyjnych, wiadomości teacher - przegląda wiadomości wprowadza oceny klasom które uczy student - przegląda wiadomości i swoje oceny z przedmiotów których uczy się jego klasa

-Aplikacja wykorzystuje:
+Application with access for three types of users: admin - manages classes of teachers, students, classes, subjects, classrooms, news teacher - browses the news introduces grades to classes that teach student - browses the news and his grades

+The application uses:
-  biblioteki spring boot: validation, data-jpa, security, web
-  ponadto: hibernate, mysql-conector, jstl, tomcat, mail w warstwie widokowej: HTML, CSS, JSP, Bootstrap, JavaScript, JQuery, ajax
+  spring boot libraries: validation, data-jpa, security, web in addition: hibernate, mysql-conector, jstl, tomcat, mail in the viewing layer: HTML, CSS, JSP, Bootstrap, JavaScript, JQuery, ajax